salilbhise/Ensights_Project2/README.md

 A data-driven application dedicated to helping users recognize the value of making energy-smart purchases.
 The site includes user authentication, search and browse for energy-efficient products, data-visualization, and an energy-savings calculator.

 ## Technology and Concepts
-MVC, User Authentication with Passport, Sequelize, Node and Express Web Servers, MySQL with Sequelize ORM, Handlebars, Energy Star API, Materialize, Energy Savings Calculator
+MVC, User Authentication with Passport, Sequelize, Node and Express Web Servers, MySQL with Sequelize ORM, Handlebars, Energy Star API, Materialize, Energy Savings Calculator, Data Visualization with D3.js

 ## Team Members
 - [Richard Vargas](https://github.com/RichardVargas1)